-The federal law against ethnic or national origin discrimination prohibits employers with more than 15 employees from using these categories as a basis for hiring, termination, promotion, compensation, job training, or any other term, condition, or privilege of employment.
-The law also prohibits employment decisions based on stereotypes and assumptions about abilities, traits, or the performance of individuals of certain ethnic groups.
-New York State and New York City law extends this protection to employers with more than 4 employees.
+Federal law against ethnic or national origin discrimination does not allow employers with more than 15 employees to use these categories as a basis for hiring, firing, promotion, pay, job training, or any other term, condition, or employment benefit.
+The law does not allow employers to make employment decisions based on stereotypes and assumptions about abilities, traits, or the performance of anyone in certain ethnic groups.
+New York State and New York City law also covers employees working for a company that has more than 4 employees.

 Changes may occur in this area of law.
 The information provided is brought to you as a public service with the help and assistance of volunteer legal editors, and is intended to help you better understand the law in general.
 It is not intended to be legal advice regarding your particular problem or to substitute for the advice of a lawyer.